jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 side by side with the Monolith and finally we will divert traffic to the microservices with zero downtime.

-To start what is a monolith vs microservices and why do we want to migrate from one to another?

-Choosing monolith vs micrse

-Many companies go through this process, they realize

-Shift must be handled carefully specially

-To demonstrate.. let's look

-small Rest API for a forum

 Let's take a look at our server.js file

 ```js